 You might want to download subtitles to add to a video that you are watching on your computer or edit offline using other subtitle editors.

-• Go to the main video page for the subtitles you want to download.
+• Go to the video page for the subtitles you want to download.

-• Click the Download button on the right side of the video page and select the format you want from the dropdown list.
+• Select the language and the file format you want from the dropdown lists, then click Download.

 The selected subtitles will be downloaded to your computer.
 You can now view or edit the file in a text editor on your computer or upload them to a video player.